GraceRao/515-lab2/README.md

 # 515-lab2
-A data analysis application to find out interesting  insights about penguins in the Artic.
+A data analysis application to find out interesting insights about flowers in Iris.

 ## Overview
-This is a profile page for Grace
+Create a web app that reads a dataset and displays interesting data visualizations about the dataset.

 ## How to run